bojanraic/loko/README.md

 This will:
 1. 🔍 Scan your config for Renovate comments
-2. 🌐 Query each datasource for the latest version
+2. 🌐 Query each datasource for the latest version (in parallel)
 3. 💾 Create a backup (`loko-prev.yaml`)
 4. ✅ Update versions in place
 5. 📋 Show a summary of changes

+**Performance:** Helm repository checks are performed in parallel, significantly reducing upgrade time when checking multiple repositories.
+For example, checking 5 repositories completes ~1.3x faster than sequential checks.

 Example output:
 ```